 I'm a California-based journalist, photographer and consultant.
-I've published widely in newspapers and magazines, and have written, edited, and contributed to many published works, among them Political Fix (2013), Immigration in America (2011), Doing Democracy (2010) and the latest volume in the series Nobel Peace Lectures (2009).
+I've published widely in newspapers and magazines, and have written, edited, and contributed to many books and other publications.

-My photographs have been published in books and periodicals worldwide, including Rolling Stone, Vanity Fair, GQ, Elle Décor, Marie Claire, Outside, Sierra and National Geographic Traveler.
-I'm currently at work on a book of photographs from Burning Man set for publication in August 2014.
-(More information here)
+My photographs have been published in magazines and newspapers worldwide, including Rolling Stone, Vanity Fair, GQ, Elle Décor, Marie Claire, Outside, Sierra and National Geographic Traveler.

-I'm a longtime research associate of the Kettering Foundation.
-I've also worked with the Harwood Institute, Pew Partnership for Civic Change, the National Issues Forums, University of Michigan, Pacifica Graduate Institute, the University of California, and several agencies of government, including the National Archives and Records Administration, the National Science Foundation and the Department of State (as part of their U.S. Speaker Program).
+I'm a longtime associate of the Kettering Foundation.
+I've also worked with the Harwood Institute, Pew Partnership for Civic Change, the National Issues Forums, the Kellogg Forum, Pacifica Graduate Institute, and Egon Zehnder, among other organizations.

-I was born in Washington D.C. in 1965.
+I was born in Washington D.C.
 At the age of five, my family moved to Stockholm, Sweden, where I was raised and educated.
-I returned to the U.S. in my mid-20s and eventually landed in southern California where I now live with my wife and our two daughters.
+I returned to the U.S. in my mid-20s and eventually landed in southern California, where I now live with my wife and our two daughters.

 © Copyright 2014 by Scott London.
 All rights reserved.